-- 3Running costs - currently readingThe Jaguar I-Pace is expensive to buy, but still very competitive with its rivals on purchase and running costs
+- 3Running costs & insurance - currently readingThe Jaguar I-Pace is expensive to buy, but there are still some savings to be had in terms of running costs

-- 4Electric motor, drive & performanceThe Jaguar I-Pace is the best-handling pure electric car you can buy, short of the more expensive Porsche Taycan
+- 4Electric motor, drive & performanceThe Jaguar I-Pace is still one of the best-handling electric SUVs you can buy, with sharp steering and punchy acceleration